cdepillabout/termonad/README.md

 $ ~/.local/bin/termonad
 ```

-The following section describes the default keybindings.
+The following section describes the default key bindings.

 If you would like to configure Termonad with your own settings, first you will
 need to create a Haskell file called `~/.config/termonad/termonad.hs`.
 A following